seanhinde/rebar3_caramel/README.md

 A rebar compiler plugin to invoke the [caramelc](https://github.com/AbstractMachinesLab/caramel) ocaml compiler in a rebar project.

 Early days.
-Some things on the list:
+Some things on the TODO list:

 - dependency ordering between ml modules
 - clean doesn't remove all the ml intermediate files